Kingdom of the Netherlands: Mutual arbitration between the constituent countries and the Kingdom

 In case of a conflict between a constituent country and the Kingdom, Article 12 of the Charter prescribes an administrative reconciliation procedure.
 This was often deemed a democratic deficit of the Kingdom, leading to the adoption of an amendment to the Charter, which entered into force on 23 November 2010.
 The new Article 12a specifies that in addition to the administrative reconciliation procedure, "by Kingdom Act measures shall be made allowing for the arbitration of certain conflicts, as specified by Kingdom Act, between the Kingdom and the countries."
-The imperative formulation was the result of an amendment in the Chamber of Representatives by special delegates Evelyna Wever-Croes and J.E.
+The imperative formulation was the result of an amendment in the Chamber of Representatives by special delegates Evelyn Wever-Croes and J.E.
 Thijsen of Aruba; the original formulation was "by Kingdom Act measures can be made".

 The new Article 38a allows for measures to be made for arbitration between countries as well.
 In contrast with Article 12a, this article is not imperatively formulated.